equinixmetal-archive/docs-packet-legacy/guides/kubernetes/k8s-on-packet.md

 * [Rancher Kubernetes Engine (RKE)](https://rancher.com/docs/rke/latest/en/): RKE solves the problem of installation complexity, a common issue in the Kubernetes community.
 With RKE, the installation and operation of Kubernetes is both simplified and easily automated, and it’s entirely independent of the operating system and platform you’re running.
 * [Crossplane](https://crossplane.io/): Manage cluster deployments across cloud providers.
 * [K3s](https://k3s.io/): Lightweight certified Kubernetes distribution for IoT & Edge computing.
-* [Kubicorn](http://kubicorn.io/: is an unofficial project that solves the Kubernetes infrastructure problem and gives users a rich golang library to work with infrastructure.
 * [Kubespray](https://kubespray.io/): runs perfectly on Packet, using Ansible as its substrate for provisioning and orchestration.
 Kops performs the provisioning and orchestration itself, and as such is less flexible in deployment platforms.
 * [Pharmer](https://pharmer.io/): a technical preview from Appscode of a Kubernetes cluster manager for kubeadm.
 Pharmer lets you set up, tear down, and scale clusters up and down on Packet.
 * [Kubernetes on DC/OS](https://github.com/mesosphere/dcos-kubernetes-quickstart): A package to deploy Kubernetes cluster in your [DC/OS](https://github.com/mesosphere/dcos-kubernetes-quickstart) environment.